szhang6/VueProject/README.md

 # VueProject
-This is a project which conclud some files that using vue.js for the development.
+This is a project which conclude files that using Vue.js for the development.